Madusankaperera95/CourseRegistrationsystem/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-- Java Development Kit (JDK) 11 or later
+- Java Development Kit (JDK) 21
-- Apache Maven 3.6 or later
+- Apache Maven 3.9.9
 - An IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code)

 ## Project Structure